AGaiki/Facts-Bot/README.md

  5. Success!
 You have configured a bot properly!
 Good job!
 Feel free to play around with the Python syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** If you cannot, for some reason fulfill these requirements, you can follow [these steps](https://github.com/AGaiki/Hypixel-Bed-Wars-Defense-Bot) to host your bot on Repl.it.

 # Advanced Installation
-You are here because you either scrolled down past the basic installation instructions and/or you want to
+You are here because you either scrolled down past the basic installation instructions and/or you want to make your end product easier to modify and somewhat automate it.
+It will be a tad bit difficult and require more advanced coding know-ho
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MTA0MjI4Myw3MTc4ODI5ODQsOTcxOD
+eyJoaXN0b3J5IjpbLTIwMjIwOTEyMjcsNzE3ODgyOTg0LDk3MT
-gxMzQ2LDIwMTU4ODAsLTE4NDgxMTQ5NV19
+g4MTM0NiwyMDE1ODgwLC0xODQ4MTE0OTVdfQ==
 -->